stephaneVercouillieBMID/slate/source/index.html.md

 In order to let you identify the user authenticated, BMID uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.

 ## Approval
-**itsme® Approval** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to .
+**itsme® Approval** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to consent .
 During your login flow, you will delegate the end user authentication to BMID.

 ## Share Data